The Posthumous Outing Of Whitney Houston

 While family, friends, and fans blame Whitney’s colossal downfall on drugs and Boston’s bad boy Bobby Brown, both functioned to mask her sexuality.

-Now five years since her death, curiosity about Houston's sexuality has resurfaced again with the recent New York Times article “Whitney Houston’s Secret,” Bobby Brown’s second memoir Every Little Step, and the much talked about documentary Whitney: Can I Be Me which debuted at the Tribeca Film Festival in New York.
+Now five years since her death, curiosity about Houston's sexuality has resurfaced again with the recent New York Times article “Whitney Houston’s Secret,” Bobby Brown’s second memoir Every Little Step, and the much talked about documentary Whitney: Can I Be Me which debuted at the Tribeca Film Festival in New York this year.

 “I don’t think she was gay, I think she was bisexual,” stylist Ellin Lavar says in the documentary.